 There is less manual work than performing “traditional” liposuction or PAL.
 May work better on fibro-fatty regions such as the hips, back, and male chest.
 May be able to give better contour definition.
 May provide better skin contraction.

 Ultrasonic techniques have a higher seroma rate than other techniques.
-Ultrasonic techniques have a higher rate of skin burns due to the heat generated during the procedure.
-May have prolonged numbness over the skin as compared to the other techniques.
+Ultrasonic techniques also have a higher rate of skin burns due to the heat generated during the procedure.
+Power assisted methods also have prolonged numbness over the skin as compared to the other techniques.
 The procedure takes longer than the “traditional” or PAL techniques.

 Laser lipolysis (Smartlipo™)

-Small incisions are made for access.
-The treatment area is tumesced.
-The cannula with the laser light is then inserted into the treatment area to emulsify the fat.
+Small incisions are made for tumescent access.
+The treatment area is tumesced using a cannula and then laser light might be inserted at the beginning of the procedure to emulsify or break up the fat or used at the end of the procedure to heat the skin in an attempt to cause skin retraction.
 Once this is performed, a traditional cannula is inserted to remove the emulsified fat.
 This procedure is better for treating small areas.

 Laser lipolysis may have an increase seroma rate as compared to “traditional” and PAL techniques.
 Laser lipolysis has a higher rate of skin burns due to the heat generated during the procedure as compared to “traditional” and PAL techniques.
 It may produce prolonged numbness over the skin as compared to the other techniques.
 The procedure takes much longer than with “traditional” or PAL techniques.
 There may be very little to no skin contraction after the procedure.
 For more information on the pros and cons of Laser Lipolysis, visit our blog.